Michelle L. Gross

 Ms. Gross holds B.S. degrees in physics and finance from the University of Wisconsin and graduated cum laude from the Sandra Day O'Connor College of Law at Arizona State University where she earned a certificate in intellectual property law, was a Willard H. Pedrick Scholar, and was selected to participate in the prestigious Steven G. Lisa Patent Law Fellowship Program.
 She is a member of the Arizona and Illinois State Bars and is registered to practice before the U.S. Patent & Trademark Office.

-Ms. Gross is also a Professor of Practice at the Sandra Day O'Connor College of Law where she serves as Director of the Lisa Foundation Patent Law Clinic and the Masters of Legal Studies, Patent Practice Program.
+Ms. Gross is also a Professor of Practice at the Sandra Day O'Connor College of Law where she has served as Director of the Patent & Trademark Clinic and the Masters of Legal Studies, Patent Practice Program.
 Her instructional focus is on training students in the practical applications of laws and rules pertaining to transactional intellectual property practice, namely the practical aspects of patent and trademark drafting and prosecution.
 She has developed curriculum for and teaches courses in Comprehensive Patent Practice, Patent Drafting, Patent Law, and Patent Licensing & Enforcement.